This section provides information on our most frequently asked general questions related to summer camp.

-These policies are in place to account for camp fees associated with each registration that are made in advance of the program.
-Camper waives any damages that may otherwise arise out of any camp cancellation and agrees to accept as liquidated damages said registration fees.
+These policies are in place to account for camp fees associated with each registration that is made in advance of the program.
+Camper waives any damages that may otherwise arise from any camp cancellation and agrees to accept as liquidated damages said registration fees.

 If a positive test is confirmed within our summer camp, the Camp Director must disclose a positive case to all camp counselors and participants (without identifying the individual).
 With universal masking and proper distancing outside of athletic activity, any potential exposure is likely to be deemed low risk, and the camp can likely continue after disinfecting facilities and equipment used; however, Campus Health will provide direction if further action needs to be taken regarding the status of that particular summer camp.

 When is the final payment due?